 You can now launch t2.small DB Instances:

 These economical instances are a great fit for dev & test environments and for light production workloads.
 You can also use them to gain some experience with Amazon Aurora.
 These instances (along with six others, including the t2.medium that we launched last November) are available in all AWS regions where Aurora is available.

-On-Demand pricing for t2.small DB Instances starts at $0.041 per hour in the US East (Northern Virginia) Region, dropping to $0.018 per hour for an All Upfront Reserved Instance with a 3 year term (see the Amazon Aurora Pricing page for more info).
+On-Demand pricing for t2.small DB Instances starts at $0.041 per hour in the US East (N. Virginia) Region, dropping to $0.018 per hour for an All Upfront Reserved Instance with a 3 year term (see the Amazon Aurora Pricing page for more info).